 - July 2016.
-Start of the study concerning the protection and establishment of a protected area in the territory of Sinjajevina, by the Environmental Protection Agency of Montenegro, co-funded by the EU.
+Starts the study for the protection and establishment of a protected area in Sinjajevina, by the Environmental Protection Agency of Montenegro, co-funded by the EU.

 - June 2017.
 Montenegro officially joins NATO as a member state.

 - March 2018.
-First unofficial news about the plans for a military camp reach local communities.
+First unofficial news about the plans to create a military ground on Sinjajevina reach local communities.

 - May 2019.
 Significant public demonstrations in the highlands of Sinjajevina, opposing its militarization.

 - 21 July 2019.
-Following a second protest on Sinjajevina, different environmental organizations that had been fighting for ecology in Montenegro for two decades, establish the Coalition for Sustainable Development (KOR) that becomes the biggest environmental organization in Montenegro.
+Creation of the Coalition for Sustainable Development (KOR) catalyzed by the Sinjajevina uprising, and that becomes the biggest environmental organization in Montenegro.

 - 5 August 2019.
-More than 3.000 signatures of Montenegrin citizens are collected in favor of stopping the military camp, the minimum necessary for the Montenegrin Parliament to accept an issue into debate.
+About 6,000 signatures of Montenegrin citizens are collected in favor of stopping the military ground, being 3,000 the minimum necessary for the Montenegrin Parliament to accept an issue into debate.

-- October 2019 – Soldiers plant 3.000 aggressive fast-growth conifers in the pastures of Sinjajevina and promise 100.000 more with the apparent intention to “greenwash” the military polygon plan.
-The choice of these fast growing conifers would, in fact, effectively serve as a natural barrier and a way to pressure, limit, or expel the pastoralists from the lands and would work against the conservation of the present rich biodiversity as it is pastoralist dependent.
+- October 2019 – Soldiers plant 3.000 aggressive fast-growth conifers in the pastures of Sinjajevina and promise 100.000 more with the apparent intention to “greenwash” the military ground plan.
+The choice of these fast growing conifers would, in fact, effectively serve as a natural barrier and a way to pressure, limit, or expel the pastoralists from their lands, working at the same time against the conservation of the present rich biodiversity as it is pastoralist dependent.

 - 24-26 February 2020.
-A delegation from the EU Parliament visited Podgorica, Montenegro’s capital, to evaluate the evolution of the converging commitments of the Montenegrin Government and the EU and asks nation’s parliament to guarantee protection of Sinjajevina’s lands and culture.
+A delegation from the EU Parliament visited Podgorica, Montenegro’s capital, to evaluate the evolution of the converging commitments of the Montenegrin Government in the framework of its adhesion talks with the EU, and it asks nation’s parliament to guarantee protection of Sinjajevina’s lands and culture.